 Our favorite natural supplement:

 Immune Strengthener is a natural supplement for dogs containing vital minerals, vitamins and antioxidants.
 It is very effective for improving the health and prolonging the lifespan of dogs with Addison’s disease and lymphoma (cancer), giving you many more happy days with your dog.
-It also helps to keep allergies at bay which can reduce itching in dogs with allergic skin conditions.
+It also helps to keep allergies at bay which can reduce itching in dogs with allergic skin conditions – though for itching, topical solutions are often preferred.

 Note: These recommendations should only be used as a guideline, your dog’s treatment should be carefully monitored and controlled by a professional.
 Never give this medicine to your dog without first consulting your vet for a dosage and treatment plan.